Do you advertise your Amazon products through non-Amazon channels like Facebook ads or Google search? If so, you could be leaving money on the table.

-Brand Referral Bonus is used in conjunction with Amazon Attribution.
+Brand Referral Bonus is used by sellers who are enrolled in Amazon Brand Registry and selling in Amazon’s US store in conjunction with Amazon Attribution.
 To earn the bonus, you first need to register for an Amazon Ads account and start using Amazon Attribution (Amazon Ads login required).

 How to get a Brand Referral Bonus